(co-founder)

 (coordinator)

 Jae Yeon Kim is an incoming Assistant Professor of Public Policy at UNC-Chapel Hill.
-He is currently an assistant research scientist at the SNF Agora Institute at Johns Hopkins University and a fellow at Harvard Kennedy School and the Better Government Lab at Georgetown and Michigan.
+He is currently a research fellow at Harvard Kennedy School and the Better Government Lab Fellow at the University of Michigan's Ford School of Public Policy.
 Before returning to academia, he worked as a senior data scientist at the Safety Net Innovations lab at Code for America.
-He uses computational approaches to improve state capacity in policy implementation and civic capacity in online and offline spaces.
+He also held a position as an Assistant Research Scientist at the SNF Agora Institute at Johns Hopkins University, where he co-developed the Mapping the Modern Agora Project.
+He applies social science research and data science skills to improve access to safety net programs and strengthen civic health and democracy.

-Kayla Schwoerer is an Assistant Professor in the Department of Public Administration and Policy at the University at Albany, SUNY.
+Kayla Schwoerer is an Assistant Professor of Public Administration in the Department of Political Science and Public Administration at Vrije Universiteit (VU) Amsterdam.
 Her research focuses broadly on public and nonprofit management, with a particular focus on issues related to technology and citizen-state interactions from a behavioral science perspective.
-In January 2025, Kayla launched the GovDX Lab, which is a formal research group dedicated to investigating how digital technologies are reshaping interactions between government institutions, nonprofits, and the public.
+Kayla is also the founder and director of the GovDX Lab, which is a formal research group dedicated to investigating how digital technologies are reshaping interactions between government institutions, nonprofits, and the public.

 Soubhik (sho-bik) Barari is a quantitative social scientist at NORC at the University of Chicago and an Adjunct Assistant Professor at Columbia University.
 He works on a range of areas at the intersection of survey research and data science including the incorporation of generative AI into survey practice, diagnosing weights for election polls, and building an alternative to U.S. college rankings.
 His academic research has focused primarily on political communication and public opinion, although these days most of his writing is for a public audience on Substack.
 He has previously worked in both research and data science roles at SurveyMonkey and Microsoft Research.